 The Winter of Exploring: Free Things To Do in Cardiff

 Cardiff is a great city to visit if you’re travelling on a budget, providing you know where to go and what to check out.
 There is a surprising number of free attractions tourists can visit and enjoy in Cardiff, ranging from museums and galleries and fantastic architecture to historical monuments, parks, and walking trails.
-Luckily for you the Visit Cardiff team have put together a comprehensive list of free things to do in Cardiff when visiting on a budget, using our insider knowledge of the Welsh capital city.
+Luckily for you the Visit Cardiff team have put together a comprehensive list of free things to do in Cardiff when visiting, using our insider knowledge.

 Housing Wales’s national art, natural history and geology collections, National Museum Cardiff should be on everyone’s Cardiff bucket list.
 If you’re visiting on a budget then this should be at the top of that list as the museum is free to enter.